 The fabric of Washington State University is enriched by the global community it serves.
-Students, faculty, staff and researchers from all corners of the world study, teach, work and create in an environment that is inclusive and innovative.
-The Office of International Programs acts as a catalyst for the WSU global community to grow and prosper in an increasingly complex and interconnected world.
+Students, faculty, staff, and researchers from all corners of the world study, teach, work, and create in an environment that is inclusive and innovative.
+The Office of International Programs is a catalyst for the WSU global community to grow and prosper in an increasingly complex and interconnected world.

 Your support enables international students to thrive while at WSU.
 It also encourages WSU students to study abroad and broaden their horizon as global citizens.

 Please consider a gift to support WSU’s International Programs’ priorities below: